RexSteele/shinyProj/README.md

 ## Description

-The goal of the game is to change the binding sites (currently the top most line of characters) to match the secret message (currently 'GATTACCA').
-You change the b
+The goal of the game is to change the binding sites, the top most line of characters, to match the secret key(s).
+The initial key is set to "GATTACCA".
+Additional keys, up to 5 in total, can be selected at start of game.
+Additional keys will be randomly generated.

+Changes to the player values will be denoted with red text.
+The score values listed below the Cryptex are the 'adist()' of values from the secret key.

+Once the game has reached the end state a modal will load, giving the option to quit or start a new game.
+The game values up to this point will be uploaded to a dropbox account afterwards, allowing statistical analysis of all runs to date.

 ## Getting Started

 ### Dependencies
   R Libraries:
     shiny
+    tidyverse
+    rdrop2

 ### Installing
   No installation of the game itself is needed.
-Install R Studio on your computer, then run the primary script (BioCryptex.R) inside of R Studio.
+Install R Studio on your computer, install the requisite library modules, then run the primary script (BioCryptex.R) inside of R Studio.

 ### Executing program